Plumie/Norska/README.md

 _Three.js plugin for Alpine_

+Check out the full documentation here: https://docs.plume.moe/norska

 # Installation

 _How to install Norska with AlpineJS_

-Check out the documentation: https://docs.plume.moe/norska

-## As a module

-Run the following command to install it.
+Run the following command to install Norska and its dependencies.

 ```bash
 npm install @norska/core alpinejs three